Dialpad Logo

 Robust machine learning capabilities

 An effective enterprise AI platform must have robust machine learning capabilities at its core.
 Look for platforms whose models support continuous learning.
 The company may not advertise it, but make sure you ask the sales team whether the tool has its own LLM or is using an existing public LLM (like ChatGPT).
-A good enterprise AI solution will more often than not invest in developing its own LLM using its own training data—not a third party’s—for better accuracy and security.
+Many enterprise AI solutions invest in developing their own LLM using its own training data—not a third party’s—for better accuracy and security.

 Intuitive user experience